The SDLC: phases, popular models, benefits & morePosted Jun 1, 2022 | 10 min. (1947 words)

 The two best-known methodologies within the SDLC are Waterfall and Agile.
 Below is a brief explanation and how they relate to the SDLC.

 The Waterfall method of software development follows a rigid, predetermined path through a set of phases.
 This method was adapted from traditional engineering.
-Ironically, the paper credited as the origin of the Waterfall method, describes it as being fundamentally flawed.
-The method that is known today as “Waterfall” was mistakenly derived from a misunderstanding of this original work.
+Ironically, the paper credited as the origin of the Waterfall method describes it as being fundamentally flawed.
 Despite that fact, Waterfall became a very common, even standard methodology for large projects around the world.

 The Manifesto for Agile Software Development was drafted and signed by a group of software developers in 2001.
 Reading the manifesto, you can see clearly the contrast between Waterfall, then the de-facto standard for development methods, and Agile, the newer method.